PadmanabhanSaravanan/Rest-API/README.md

 ### **Controllers and Actions**

 * Controllers are nothing but classes that inherit from APIController class
-* When a user hits an URI, the URI will be mapped to the appropriate Controller according to the routing defined.
+* When a user hits an URL, the URL will be mapped to the appropriate Controller according to the routing defined.
 * Controllers have Methods called Actions
-* So every request to a URI will invoke the method in the appropriate Controller.
+* So every request to a URL will invoke the method in the appropriate Controller.
 The method will get executed and return a HTTP Response.

 ### **Creating Routing Templates**